Quecreek Mine rescue: Issues during drilling operation

 The failure of drilling equipment stopped progress at this borehole for about 18 hours.
 The miners were concerned.
 Foley opined that they might have plugged up or might have broken a bit, and reassured the others that drilling would surely begin again.
 The miners' relatives were taken to the mine on the afternoon of the 25th and briefed on the rescue effort.
 Governor Mark Schweiker visited the site that night, said at a news briefing later that they "are in a very fragile state.
 We may need a little help from the Almighty."
 He also stated that "We are bringing every asset that is necessary to complete this rescue operation", and that anything less than the rescue of all nine of the men would be unacceptable.

 Many from around the world called, emailed, and prayed in support of the rescue.
-The news media covered the story with hopeful reporting, as many were returning to stay at the same Somerset hotels they had previously occupied while covering the United Airlines Flight 93 crash site, located ten miles (16 km) away.
+The news media covered the story with optimistic reporting.
+Many were returning to stay at the same Somerset hotels they had previously occupied while covering the United Airlines Flight 93 crash site, located 10 mi away, less than a year earlier.